Jonathan Demme's unrealized projects: Continental Drift

 In 1988, author Russell Banks was hired by Demme to help develop a screenplay based on Continental Drift, Banks' novel about anomie and Haitian refugees in Florida.
 Demme intended to direct the film, but the adaptation never materialized.

 1990s

+Fatal Voyage

+In August 1990, Fatal Voyage was announced to be in the works at Orion Pictures, with Demme directing.
+The project was a World War II drama about the USS Indianapolis, a Navy ship that carried supplies for the bombing of Nagasaki.

 Parting the Waters

 In the early 1990s, Demme sought to adapt Parting the Waters as a feature film, produced by Edward Saxon and Harry Belafonte.
 Anna Hamilton Phelan wrote the adaptation of the book, which was about the civil rights movement in the 1960s.

 Rapid Pace of Battle

 In 1993, it was reported that Demme and Edward Saxon would team with producer Eric Pleskow to develop Rapid Pace of Battle, a war drama based on the true story of Lieutenant Colonel Ralph Hayles.
 The film was under consideration to be Demme's next film, pending a screenplay.

 Lonely Hearts of the Cosmos

 In July 1995, Entertainment Weekly reported that Tom Hanks' production company Clavius Base was developing a script from Neal Jimenez, Lonely Hearts of the Cosmos, which was based on Dennis Overbye's 1991 book about cosmologists.
 Hanks was set to produce and star in the project, while Demme was in talks to direct.